latex3/tagging-project/tagging-status/index.md

 # Tagging Status of LaTeX Packages and Classes

 {% assign t-s = "" | split: "" %}
-{% for p site.data.tagging-status %}
+{% for p in site.data.tagging-status %}
 {% if p.priority < 3 or p.status != 'unknown' %}
 {% assign t-s = t-s | push: p %}
 {% endif %}